sncfl/netex/README.md

 ## Governance

-The content of this repository reflects the modelling work carried out as part of the **CFL NeTEx/SIRI Profile** initiative.
+The content of this repository reflects the modelling work carried out as part of the **CFL NeTEx Profile** initiative.

 Questions, clarification requests, and proposals for improvements can be submitted via the repository’s Issues.
 Decisions relating to profile evolution are discussed in dedicated working sessions and incorporated into subsequent releases.